In this section

 - Mentors.
 Each student entering the program will be assigned to a faculty mentor in his or her field of interest.
 The mentor will advise the student in the areas of program planning and academic and career goals.

 - Application Procedure: Students who have earned 60 or fewer college credits may apply for either September, June, or January admission.
 They will be notified about their acceptance in time for the following semester's registration.
-The application form is available in the LSP Office, 315 Library.
+The application form is available in the LSP Office, Library, Room 315.